 All applications must be accompanied by an enrolment application processing fee, payable to M.I.K.A.
-A \$27.00 (non-refundable, but transferable) Enrolment Application Fee, payable to "Maroondah Integrated Kindergarten's Association process.
-Acceptance Offers of places will be sent to applicants on the first business day on or after the 1st of August in the year prior to commencement.
+A \$27.00 (non-refundable, but transferable) Enrolment Application Fee, payable to "Maroondah Integrated Kindergarten's Association Inc.".

-Inc.".
 If you are enrolling under the Priority of Access Guidelines, the enrolment application fee is waived.
 This information will remain confidential.
 This charge covers the cost of administration of the MIKA central enrolment scheme and is not a deposit for kindergarten fees.

-M.I.K.A is responsible for all allocation of places - Tarralla Kindergarten is not involved in this
+M.I.K.A is responsible for all allocation of places - Tarralla Kindergarten is not involved in this process.